Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

 # Detect and mitigate attack

-The DDoS attack is detected as shown in below images. <br />
+The DDoS attack on VM with DDoS protection is detect and mitigated as shown in below images. <br />
 To monitor from metrics to find public IP is under DDoS attack (Detect DDoS attack)  <br />
     Azure Portal-->Resource Group --> VM --> Metrics --> Select below options  <br />
     - Select specific Public IP in resource option   <br />